typedb/typedb-docs/12-comparisons/01-semantic-web-and-grakn.md

 :Person owl:equivalentClass [ owl:unionOf (: Woman :Man ) ]
 ```

 This assigns the class `:Person` if the resource is either class `:Woman` or `:Man`.
-In Grakn this inference can be modelled using a type inheritance:
+In Grakn, if we wanted to achieve the same, one way would be to use a type inheritance:

 <!-- test-ignore -->
 ```graql